spitlo/spitlo.github.io/content/games/oxygen-chase/index.md

 css_file = "oxygenchase"
 +++

 This is an experimental game using `text-engine` by [Benji Kay](https://github.com/okaybenji/).
-It’s experimental only in the sense that I have never made a game before.
+It’s experimental mostly in the sense that I have never made a game before.